OrnellaAsp/docs/docsrc/sf.md

 The first of these field is labeled `pmRef`.
 The value for this field is provided by Asperato and relates the Salesforce organisation to the equivalent configurations within the Asperato databases.
 You must set this value before using the package to take payments etc.

 The second field is labeled `Operating Mode`.
 This is a select box with two options, Test and Live.
 Switching this value will automatically switch Asperato server endpoints between the sandbox test environment and the live server environment.
-Leave this setting as ‘Test’ until such time as the live configuration has been established with Asperato.
+Leave this setting as `Test` until such time as the live configuration has been established with Asperato.

 The third field is labelled `Direct Debit Lead Time`.
 This is a numeric field with a default value of 4 and this represents the number of days before a payment is due that the process of collecting that payment will start.
 This is to compensation for the inherent delays in the UK BACS payment system.
 This value can be tuned if needed.
 Under normal circumstances you should leave this value at the default.